 Getting started with breast reconstruction

-If you are in the Greater Boston Area or Worcester areas and would like to learn more about our breast reconstruction in the Greater Boston Area, please contact Montilla Plastic Surgery today to set up your confidential consultation in the privacy and comfort of his luxury office suites.
+If you are in the Greater Greater Boston Area Area or Worcester areas and would like to learn more about our breast reconstruction in the Greater Greater Boston Area Area, please contact Montilla Plastic Surgery today to set up your confidential consultation in the privacy and comfort of his luxury office suites.

 During this initial session, Dr. Montilla will examine you physically, review your medical and surgical history, and take the time needed to answer all your questions in depth, including those regarding what type of reconstruction options are available; costs, financing and insurance; risks and benefits; recovery and downtime; and what you can realistically expect from your final outcome.